pathankhansalman/ML-and-DL/cats_and_dogs/README.md

 This takes a training set of 4000 pictures of cats and dogs (each) and builds a CNN to classify pictures from a test set (of 1000 pictures each).

 ### Training accuracy: 90%.
 Validation accuracy: 81%
-### Runtime with GPU: 23s per epoch.
-Without GPU: 16s per epoch
+### Runtime without GPU: 23s per epoch.
+With GPU: 16s per epoch